DoctorWkt/TTL_TicTacToe/README.md

 register both the human and the board's moves.
 These become the address into a ROM to look up the next board move, and any tie or win result.

-There are several versions of the circuit
+There are several versions of the circuit.

 ## Logisim Version